Rinse aid not dispensing

 Step 4

-Disconnect power to the dishwasher at the breaker before proceeding — you will be working inside the inner door panel with exposed wiring.
-Remove the inner door panel (4 T20 Torx screws) to access the rinse aid wax motor located behind the dispenser housing, then disconnect its harness and test resistance across its terminals with a multimeter set to Rx1; a healthy motor reads 300–500Ω.
+Before proceeding, disconnect power to the dishwasher at the breaker — you will be working inside the inner door panel with exposed wiring.
+Remove the inner door panel by unscrewing the four T20 Torx screws to access the rinse aid wax motor located behind the dispenser housing.
+Disconnect its harness and test resistance across its terminals with a multimeter set to Rx1; a healthy motor reads 300–500Ω.
 A reading of infinite resistance (open circuit) means the wax motor has failed and will not open the dispenser door during the rinse cycle — replace the motor.

 Step 5